solorvox/nonet/README.md

 `nonet %command%`

 Steam will replace *%command%* with the default command line for the application.
 You will still be able to receive achievements but the game will not be allowed out.

+**Important note**: the order of command matters.
+Put nonet at start and any subcommands or variables after.

+`nonet mangohud %command%` is correct, where as `mangohud nonet %command%` will not work as expected.

 # Updates
 To update any changes from a previously installed update git via: